Multi-Chassis Link Aggregation - MLAG

 IGMP snooping is enabled by default on the bridge.
 IGMP snooping multicast database entries and router port entries are synced to the peer MLAG switch.
-If there is no multicast router in the VLAN, the IGMP querier can be configured on the switch to generate IGMP query messages by adding a configuration like the following to
+If there is no multicast router in the VLAN, you can configure the IGMP querier on the switch to generate IGMP query messages.
+For more information, read the IGMP and MLD Snooping chapter.

 Due to the critical nature of the

-clagd service dies or becomes unresponsive for any reason, the
+clagd service dies or becomes unresponsive for any reason and

 clagd is enabled (that is,